 Where to Find and How to Use Lion’s Mane

-Unfortunately for many of us Westerners, this mushroom isn’t readily available at the grocery store, with the possible exception of Asian grocery markets in places like Chinatown.
+Unfortunately for many of us Westerners, lion’s mane mushroom isn’t readily available at the grocery store, with the possible exception of Asian grocery markets in places like Chinatown.

 However, there are two options you still have.
 For one, it’s possible to grow lion’s mane in North America, and kits are available online with seeds to grow it in your own personal garden.

 If you go this route, be aware that many people liken the mushroom to a seafood-tasting, fleshy item.
 It pairs well with brown rice or quinoa, especially if you add some fresh flavors, such as bell peppers or sweet onion.

 Not everyone has a way to grow personal crops, so you can also purchase lion’s mane mushroom in supplement form.
 Be sure to do your research and only purchase high-quality supplements from trusted manufacturers.

 To prepare lion’s mane mushroom, brush off any bits of dirt from the spines, cut off the part that was attached to the tree and cut it into half-inch steaks.
 Then using a dry pan, cook the steaks for about 5 minutes on each side, checking on them every few minutes.
 You want the water in the mushrooms to come out so they become a bit crispy.

 Once the mushrooms have begun to brown, add in a bit of grass-fed butter, ghee or olive oil, plus salt and pepper, and continue to cook on low until the mushroom steaks turn golden brown.